Volume 2 • Issue 4 | Winter 2018 | Christians’ Role in the Public Square

 As we enter this gruelingly long political season, here are 4 myths that we, Christian leaders, must avoid:

-Secondary Political Ideals Are Matters of First Importance
+Myth 1 - Secondary Political Ideas Are Matters of First Importance

 Many people approach politics with an attitude that communicates that political issues are of first importance.
 If you don’t agree with me on this, then we can’t have fellowship together.
 But that’s not the case.
 Christians can (and should) charitably disagree on many issues.